-1. Select the Graph icon.

-The dropdown menu displays.

-2. Select an option from the menu.
+- 1. Select the Graph icon.
+The dropdown menu displays. - Select an option from the menu.
 The screen layout changes to the format selected.

-Chapter 2

-Introduction
+General Information

-The Vantage® Ultra is a multi-function two-channel lab scope, graphing multimeter, and the exclusive Snap-on Guided Component Test database combined into a single hand-held Diagnostic Tool.
+The VANTAGE[®] Legend is a multi-function two-channel lab scope, graphing multimeter, and the exclusive Snap-on Guided Component Test database combined into a single hand-held Diagnostic Tool.

-This chapter introduces the basic features of the Diagnostic Tool, including the control buttons, meter connections, battery pack, and power sources.
-Technical Specifications are provided at the end of this chapter.
+This section introduces the basic features of the Diagnostic Tool, including the control buttons, meter connections, battery pack, and power sources.
+Technical Specifications are provided at the end of this section.